 Me: Hey Sid, I am good, man.
 How about you?

 Sid: What to tell you, man!
-I am overwhelmed with the travel preparations.
+I am overwhelmed by the travel preparations.
 I am flying in two days and yet to finish a lot of things.
 God knows how I am going to finish everything!

 Me: Take it easy, bud.
 It happens to everybody.
 Don’t sweat.
 Everything will fall into place.